 3. Other scientific data and code, not included in Members’ Annual Reports, submitted for use in stock assessments and ecosystem assessments

-The Secretariat should not disclose Members’ scientific data or code submitted by means other than Members’ Annual Reports or meeting documents open for the public in accordance with paragraph 4.
+The Secretariat should not disclose Members’ scientific data or code submitted by means other than Members’ Annual Reports or meeting documents open to the public in accordance with paragraph 4.

-Members may cite and/or use such data or code when working on matters under consideration by the Scientific Committee and its subsidiary bodies, including informal working groups.
+Members, cooperating non-contracting Parties (CNCPs) or contractors (invited experts and/or consultants), within the scope of its contract with the Secretariat, may cite and/or use such data and/or code for the purpose of consideration by the Scientific Committee and its subsidiary bodies, including informal working groups, in accordance with the relevant rules including the Terms of References of informal working group.
+Before a Member, CNCP or contractor accesses data and/or code for analyses outside the activities outlined in the workplans of SC subsidiary bodies, the party should obtain prior consent with the provider(s) for the use of the data or code through the Secretariat, stating 1) the data or code subject to the request, and 2) the purpose for which the data or code is intended to be used.

-If a Member or cooperating non-contracting Party (CNCP) wishes to cite and/or use these data or code for work that is intended to be conducted or shared outside of the NPFC, such Member or CNCP should consult with the provider(s) of the data or code through the Secretariat, stating 1) the data or code subject to the request, and 2) the purpose for which the data or code is intended to be used.
+If a Member, CNCP or contractor, within the scope of its contract with the Secretariat, wishes to cite and/or use these data and/or code for work that is intended to be conducted or shared outside of the NPFC, such Member, CNCP or contractor should consult with the provider(s) of the data or code through the Secretariat, stating 1) the data or code subject to the request, and 2) the purpose for which the data or code is intended to be used and 3) who the data or code will be shared with.
 The Secretariat should immediately notify the provider(s) of the request.
 The provider(s) should inform the Secretariat within 30 calendar days whether to accept or reject the request.
 If the provider(s) reject the request, the provider(s) should state the reason(s) for the rejection.
 If the provider(s) accept the request, the provider(s) may request an agreed-upon credit line in any subsequently-created product.
-Those who cited/used data or code should not distribute the data or code further nor use it for the purpose not declared.
+Those who cited/used data or code should not distribute the data and/or code further nor use it for a purpose not declared.

+In addition to the above paragraph, if a Member, CNCP or contractor after presentation and review at NPFC Scientific meetings, wishes to publish a scientific article in an external journal using the requested data and/or code, such Member, CNCP or contractor should ensure that all data/code providers have reviewed the results and approved using them in the external publication.

 II.
 Regulations for management of scientific meeting documents, meeting reports and intersessional communications on the NPFC website